Is 99designs Even Worth Considering?

 That’s it.
 Sometimes, the client will respond by giving a low rating or even eliminating your submission altogether.
 When that happens, you will have to go back to the drawing board or move on to the next contest.

 However, if the client likes the design, they will likely provide you with feedback on top of a high rating.
-Based on their feedback, you can make the necessary changes to your design and resubmit it.
+Based on their feedback, you can make the necessary changes to the design and resubmit it.
 From there, it’s a matter of waiting to see whether you make it past the qualifying round.

-Getting selected for the next (and final) round means you’re one step closer to winning the contest.
+Getting selected for the next (and final) round means you are one step closer to winning the contest.
 One thing to note is that the contest is guaranteed once the finalists are selected.
 In this round, the client will work with you to further refine the design.
 The process usually takes between 3 to 5 days, by the end of which a winner is chosen.

 Once the client approves the final design, the contest is concluded and payment is released to you in the form of credits.
 To receive your money, you can request for a payout through Payoneer, PayPal or Skrill.